BA (Hons) in Fashion Design

 Cultivate your creativity, innovate, and develop your original ideas with this practical design course.

 Explore your personal design direction with our BA (Hons) in Fashion Design and gain an incredible opportunity to succeed in the fashion industry.
-Check out Griffith Creative Show 2023 to view our final year student's work and see what you could create as part of Griffith College Design.
+Check out Griffith Creative 2024 to view our final year student's work and see what you could create as part of Griffith College Design or click the image below.

 Why Study Fashion Design at Griffith College?

-Our BA (Hons) in Fashion Design is a three-year level 8 degree course available on a full-time basis.
-The course will immerse you in all aspects of the fashion industry and prepare you for any role that requires both a creative flair and a technical and business knowledge.
+Our BA (Hons) in Fashion Design is a three-year Level 8 degree available full-time, immersing you in all aspects of the fashion industry and preparing you for roles that require both creative flair and technical and business knowledge.

-• Through our Fashion Design and Garment Construction modules, students develop practical skills and explore a personal design philosophy.
+• Through our Fashion Design and Garment Construction modules, students develop practical skills and cultivate a personal design philosophy.

-• Our syllabus offers training in the most up-to-date 3D CAD pattern and manufacturing (CAM) technology, complemented with business and professional practice knowledge.
+• Our syllabus includes training in the latest 3D CAD pattern and manufacturing (CAM) technology, complemented by business and professional practice knowledge.

-• Students create a fashion collection, exploring their personal design direction from idea generation, design development and pattern creation through to garment construction using contemporary production techniques.
+• Students create a fashion collection, exploring their personal design direction from idea generation and design development to pattern creation and garment construction using contemporary production techniques.

-• Students learn to think creatively when faced with design challenges, adapt to industry changes, and develop the key skills required to liaise with offshore production facilities.
+• Our programme reflects changes in the fashion industry, acknowledging the shift of traditional manufacturing bases to low-cost economies.
+Students learn to think creatively, adapt to industry changes, and develop the skills necessary to liaise with offshore production facilities.

-• Develop professional practice skills from modules in brand and marketing, business and entrepreneurship
+• Develop professional practice skills through modules in branding, marketing, business, and entrepreneurship.

 • 100% continuous assessment means learners do not need to sit written exams.

-• Full access to Student Adobe Creative Cloud - All Apps plan, which gives you 20+ cutting-edge creative tools for desktop, mobile, and web
+• Full access to the Student Adobe Creative Cloud - All apps plan, offering over 20 cutting-edge creative tools for desktop, mobile, and web.

 Course Highlights

-• Develop digital fashion design and visual communication skills
+• Hone digital fashion design and visual communication skills

-• Fashion Graduate Exhibition with Industry Internship Awards
+• Showcase your work in a Fashion Graduate Exhibition with opportunities for Industry Internship Awards

 Experienced Lecturers

-During the course you’ll be taught by practicing designers, garment technologists, buyers, art historians, photographers, journalist, business and craft practitioners, ensuring that the faculty maintains strong industry links.
+Throughout the course, you will learn from a diverse faculty of practicing designers, garment technologists, buyers, art historians, photographers, journalists, business experts, and craft practitioners.
+This ensures that the programme maintains strong, up-to-date industry connections.

 Fashion Internships and Careers